Jokestir/Jokestir.github.io/DesignPatterns/Introduction.md

 [TL;DR](/assets/tl_dr_design_patterns.png)

-> Design patterns are best practise strategies to solve commonly recurring problems.
+> Design patterns are best practise strategies to solve commonly recurring problems.<br><br>
+> A design pattern will have a problem statement, strategies, source code and real time usage

 ### What is a design pattern?